mbabynames search ✿

 Esther Lane

-"noble and strong" (Esther) meets "narrow path" (Lane).
+"star" (Esther) meets "narrow path" (Lane).
 The combination reads as complete.
 Neither name overshadows the other.
 Lane (1 syllable) provides a firm close after the longer Esther.

 Esther Grant